-Backing up channel state #
+A note about channel state #

-Backing up wallet recovery data #
+Backing up the recovery phrase #

 This user flow usually requires users to manually back up their 12 to 24 word recovery phrase by writing it down on a piece of paper and storing it in a safe (but memorable location).
 In the case that a user’s device breaks or is stolen, the user can recover their funds and wallet by correctly entering their recovery phrase.
 The private key management section dives further into the technical details of this scheme.